jyablonski/nba_elt_dashboard/README.md

 - NBA Win Prediction Percentages & other Schedule Metrics for upcoming games
 - Social Media Analysis

-The Project was built to be hosted on ECS or EKS, but is no longer running on AWS as of August 2024.
+The Project used to be hosted on ECS under the URL https://nbadashboard.jyablonski.dev, but is no longer running on AWS as of August 2024.

 ## Running The App
 Clone the Repo & run `make up` which spins up the App locally served [here](http://localhost:9000/) using 2 Docker Containers: